Used Range Rover Evoque review: 2011 to 2018 (Mk1) - Interior, comfort and safety

 Getting comfortable is easy thanks to a wide range of adjustment for the driver’s seat and steering wheel, while the raised driving position and large door mirrors give a decent view outside.
 Both the three and five-door models have a small rear windscreen that makes reversing tricky, although all Evoques have front and rear parking sensors.

-Range Rover Evoque dashboard
+What’s the Range Rover Evoque like inside?

 Everything about the inside of the Range Rover Evoque screams luxury.
 Much of the interior is covered in leather and interior plastics get expensive-looking finishes, while controls such as the rotary dial for the automatic gearbox are made of metal that's cool to the touch.
-The car’s infotainment system offers useful features, such as (on HSE Dynamic Lux and Autobiography models); the ability to show sat nav directions to the driver while the passenger watches a DVD on the same screen.
+The car’s infotainment system offers useful features, such as (on HSE Dynamic Lux and Autobiography models) the ability to show sat-nav directions to the driver while the passenger watches a DVD on the same screen.

 HSE Dynamic Lux has the same sporty looks, along with extra kit such as a surround-sound stereo, a panoramic sunroof, a power-operated bootlid, an automatic parking system, a surround-view camera and lane-keeping assistance.The Range Rover Evoque Autobiography is designed to be the ultimate in luxury, with a full leather interior, 14-way adjustable seats that can be heated or cooled and its own design of 20-inch alloy wheels.